VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Obviously, this would depend on people not intentionally putting it back into the "human use" fonts, which would absolutely happen anyway.
 There might be some cryptographic way this could be done, but that assumes nobody will just run the generators locally to avoid this and that nobody would want to only partially alter the output - so not a great call.
 Plus this does sound like a massive pain, doubly so for users with accessibility needs.

+I think a more interesting consideration is how we can use new language ideas to get more utility out of the models.

-What about putting tone indication or other elements into the UI or responses?
+One idea that comes to mind for me is putting tone indication or other elements into the UI, that way the model can convey at least some of the emotional and facial cues that are so important to face-to-face communication.

 {{< speech ai >}}